mnets/pymnet/doc/tutorial/networktypes.rst

 Multiplex networks
 ------------------

-The multilayer networks can in theory be used to represented multiplex networks, but in practice, it is often better to use a specialized class :code:`MultiplexNetwork` when dealing with multiplex networks.
+The multilayer networks can in theory be used to represent multiplex networks, but in practice, it is often better to use a specialized class :code:`MultiplexNetwork` when dealing with multiplex networks.
 There are several reasons for this.
 First, the :code:`MultiplexNetwork` class offers an additional convenient interface for handling intra-layer networks.
 Second, the :code:`MultiplexNetwork` class can take coupling rules as an input when it is constructed and use them to implicitly create the inter-layer edges when they are needed.
 This saves some memory and makes it easier to create networks with such coupling structures.
 Third, using a :code:`MultiplexNetwork` will let the functions in the library know that your multilayer network is a multiplex network.
 Some of the functions only work for multiplex networks, but even the ones that work for general multilayer networks can use the information to speed up the processing.